jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 sodium" and "Warfarin or Coumadin".

-The proximity of these variations in the chart might reassure you that more students understand the relevant course material than the number who actually provided the correct answer.
+The proximity of these variations in the chart might reassure you that more students understand the relevant course material than is indicated by the number who actually provided the correct answer.
 If so, it might also prompt you to update the problem so that the additional variations of the answer are evaluated as correct.
-Alternatively, you might decide to revise the question so that your parameters for the correct response are clearer.
+Alternatively, you might decide to revise the question so that your parameters for the correct response are clearer, or change the problem type to multiple choice.